hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/epistles_first_series/262_027_alasinga.md

 Will you remember this story, my son?
 Go to work, the rest will come:
-"Whosoever not trusting in anything else but Me, rests on Me, I supply him with everything he needs" (Gitâ, IX.
+"Whosoever not trusting in anything else but Me, rests on Me, I supply him with everything he needs" (Gitā, IX.
 22).
 This is no dream.

 . . .
 The work should be in the line of preaching and serving, at the present time.
 Choose a place of meeting where you can assemble every